jlangch/venice/doc/readme/lazy-seq.md

 	- drop-while
 	- rest

-Functions that return evaluated elements from a lazy sequences:
+Functions that return realized elements from a lazy sequences:

 	- first
 	- second